edwardanderson/articular/README.md

 ### Images

 Expressing the relationship between image files on the web and the content they represent is simplified using the Markdown image tag.
+MIME types are automatically guessed from file extensions.

 1. Artwork